kpcyrd/authoscope/docs/scripting.rst

 Wrapping python scripts
 -----------------------

-The badtouch runtime is still very bare bones, so you might have to shell out to your regular python script occasionally.
+The authoscope runtime is still very bare bones, so you might have to shell out to your regular python script occasionally.
 Your wrapper may look like this:

 .. code-block:: lua